teoPazera/portfolio_of_work/README.md

 ## Notes on Repository and Usage

 * Code related to Zurich projects is not included here because of NDAs.
 Where possible I include non-proprietary examples and the thesis codebase.
-* The repository is intended to show practical experience building and evaluating RAG and agentic systems, and to demonstrate a balance between performance, cost, and explainability when deploying solutions in production contexts.

 ## Academic Projects
 These projects, completed during my Bachelor's at Comenius University, demonstrate foundational skills in data analysis, visualization, and predictive modeling.
 All were group efforts and are primarily in Slovak (translations available upon request).
 Source code and reports are in the `School_Projects` folder.